Suffolk Trusted Trader vetting process

-All members have been individually vetted by Norfolk Trusted Trader.
-This ensures all members:
+All traders have been individually vetted by Suffolk Trusted Trader.
+This will ensure all members:

 - meet the high standards as required by the scheme